pgm-dirkbouckaert/pgm-dirkbouckaert/README.md

 - I've made several projects using NodeJS and ExpressJS.
 - I've developed a PHP application for a school library using CodeIgniter.
 - I've been looking into Laravel, Livewire and Filament (using DDEV).
-- I've learned React (with React Router, state management, context, Helmet, styling with Tailwind CSS and/or CSS modules, and integration of GraphCMS and Cloudinary)
+- I've learned React (with React Router, state management, context, Helmet, styling with Tailwind CSS and/or CSS modules, and integration of Hygraph and Cloudinary)
 - I'm looking forward to learning how to work with NextJS.
 - Developing mobile apps is also on the agenda.